websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/using-the-sidecar-or-embedded-elasticsearch.md

 }
 ```

 Liferay DXP starts with an embedded (Liferay DXP 7.2) or sidecar (Liferay DXP 7.3) Elasticsearch node.
-While convenient for development and testing, neither is suitable for proiduction.
+While convenient for development and testing, neither is suitable for production.

 ```note::
    While it's not a supported production configuration, installing Kibana to monitor the embedded Elasticsearch server is useful during development and testing.
 Just be aware that you must install the `OSS only Kibana build <https://www.elastic.co/downloads/kibana-oss>`__.